4 Steps to Help You Love and Respect Yourself More

 As we discussed, There’s a Reason You’re Attracting Losers.
 Your negative self-image attracts unsavoury people, so let's do something about it.
 After all, no one can love and respect you until you love and respect yourself.

 I know you like to jump headlong into things, but I suggest that you take baby steps with this process so you don’t overwhelm yourself.
 When we try to mulit-task, our attention can become too diluted.
 It’s best to focus on one thing, make it second nature and then move onto the next thing on our list.

 This will also help you develop trust.
-With so any disappointments and betrayals piled at your feet, it’s going to take a bit to rebuild the trust you’ve lost in others, yourself and in the universe.
+With so many disappointments and betrayals piled at your feet, it’s going to take a bit to rebuild the trust you’ve lost in others, yourself, and in the universe.

 You already know what you don’t like about yourself and we don’t want to focus on that anymore.
 We need to make a list of your desirable attributes.
 Let’s start with the things you like about yourself or are proud of.
 Don’t worry if this seems like a small list.
 I promise it will grow over time.

 What you like about yourself can include just about anything.
 Maybe it’s a physical feature; the shape of your eyebrows, length of your eyelashes, strength of your calves or how gosh-darned cute your toes look in sandals.
 How about your mental skills?
 How quickly you pick up on what you’re reading or maybe how you can solve for “x” in math.

 Maybe there’s some trait that others have mentioned, like how comfortable people feel in your home.
 That’s a pretty awesome skill.
 Do you like your sense of humour?
 Can you make something no one else can?
 How about that time people looked up to you because you had a great idea?

 Make a list of 3-5 things that you really like or are proud of about yourself.
 If you can come up with more, fantastic!